-In 1 km3 of thunderstorm air, there can be on the order of $5x10^{13}$ collisions of graupel and ice crystals per minute.
+In 1 km of thunderstorm air, there can be on the order of $5x10^{13}$ collisions of graupel and ice crystals per minute.
 The lighter-weight ice crystals carry their positive charge with them as they are blown in the updraft to the top of the thunderstorm, leading to the net positive charge in the anvil.
 Similarly, the heavier graupel carry their negative charges to the middle and bottom of the storm.
 The result is a macroscale (Fig. 15.21) charging rate of the thunderstorm cloud of order 1 C km-3 min-1.
 As these charges continue to accumulate, the electric field (i.e., voltage difference) increases between the cloud and the ground, and between the cloud and its anvil.

 Air is normally a good insulator in the bottom half of the troposphere.
-Lightning occurs when the voltage difference is large enough to ionize (removing or adding electrons) the air and make it conductive.
-This voltage difference, called the breakdown potential, is $B{dry} = 3 \times 10^9$ V/km for dry air (where V is volts), and roughly $B{cloud} = 1 \times 10^9$ V/km for cloudy air.

-Thus, by measuring the length Δz of any electrical spark, including lightning, you can estimate the voltage difference $\Delta V{lightning}$ that caused the spark:
+For dry air, a voltage gradient of $B{dry} = 3 \times 10^9$ V km-1 (where V is volts) is needed to ionize the air to make it conductive.
+For cloudy air, this breakdown potential is $B{cloud}$ = $1 \times 10^9$ V km-1.
+Ionization adds or removes electrons to/from the air molecules.
+If lightning (or any spark) of known length $\Delta z$ occurs, then you can use the breakdown potential to calculate the voltage difference $\Delta V{lightning}$ across the lightning path: